MarijQ/Personal-Health-Dashboard/README.md

 ---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](License) file for more details.

+---

 > **Thank you for checking out our Medical Personal Health Dashboard!** If you have any questions or suggestions, please open an issue or contact us directly.